polarstreams/polar/docs/rest_api/consumer_flow/README.md

 # Consumer API Flow

-Consuming messages from Barco Streams requires a certain request flow to support stateless HTTP clients and still provide delivery guarantees.
+Consuming messages from PolarStreams requires a certain request flow to support stateless HTTP clients and still provide delivery guarantees.

 You should make sure that you have at least one connection to each broker address.
-You can either use the DNS AAAA records from the Kubernetes headless service exposed by Barco or use the discovery service to get the individual broker addresses.
+You can either use the DNS AAAA records from the Kubernetes headless service exposed by PolarStreams or use the discovery service to get the individual broker addresses.

-This is a summary of the request/response flow of a typical application that consumes data from a Barco cluster:
+This is a summary of the request/response flow of a typical application that consumes data from a PolarStreams cluster:

 * Discover the broker addresses
 * Register as consumer in the cluster